UX Design · AI Tool · Design Sprint · 2026

 Early research conversations revealed a consistent pattern: the barrier to AI adoption wasn’t skepticism about model accuracy, it was the inability to explain any individual output to a colleague, a councillor, or a community member asking difficult questions.

-This reframed the design problem entirely.
-The goal wasn't to make AI smarter or faster.
-It was to make it legible, and to keep a human hand visible at every step.
+The design problem wasn't speed.
+It was legibility, to keep a human hand visible at every step.

 The original framing